 \section{Introduction}

-The goal of information extraction (IE) is to learn the structure from unstructured documents.
-Existing information extraction tools help the analysts understand certain patterns or behaviors in the world \cite{li-etal-2022-document, mora-etal-2009-exploring}.
-Text from social media could inform municipal officials about city events or relay information about the COVID-19 pandemic \cite{tran-etal-2021-covrelex}.
-In a fast-moving real-world situation, information extraction needs are likely to change over time, and it is not possible to have the prior knowledge of required slots beforehand.
-For instance, in a pandemic, people might be concerned about the mortality rate of the disease at some point, and after sometime, they might be more interested in knowing the immunization steps.
-Despite this ever-growing need, widely popular supervised IE systems require documents that are annotated according to specified slots and each template typically consists of slot types with their corresponding entity fillers \cite{chinchor-marsh-1998-appendix,pavlick-etal-2016-gun}.
+The goal of information extraction (IE) is to learn structure from unstructured documents.
+Existing IE tools help the analysts understand certain patterns or behaviors in the world \cite{li-etal-2022-document, mora-etal-2009-exploring}.
+However, in a fast-moving real-world situation, IE needs are likely to change over time, and it is not possible to have prior knowledge of required information intent beforehand.
+For instance, during a pandemic, people might be concerned about the mortality rate of a disease at some point, whereas they might be interested in knowing the immunization steps at a later time Perhaps, people might need to extract information like \textbf{mortality rate in Mexico} during the onset of pandemic before planning for a travel in 2020 beginning, and after 2021, they would be more interested to extract \textbf{vaccines near Mexico city} Despite this ever-growing need, widely popular supervised IE systems rely on human annotations of templates \cite{chinchor-marsh-1998-appendix,pavlick-etal-2016-gun}.

-A challenge in IE is to induce a structured template from a raw corpus.
-An unsupervised approach would be ideal for quickly building IE systems in new domains.
-The model could automatically learn the template without relying on laborious annotation for a set of documents for training purposes.
-Prior unsupervised approaches are mainly probabilistic from modeling patterns in clauses \cite{manning-etal-2014-stanford, bamman-smith-2014-unsupervised, chambers-11}.
-Still, template matching accuracy is quite low for these unsupervised methods.
+In such a case, an unsupervised approach would be ideal for quickly building IE systems in new domains where models can learn the type of information without relying on expensive annotation of documents for training purposes.
+Prior unsupervised approaches are mainly probabilistic from modeling patterns in clauses \cite{bamman-smith-2014-unsupervised}.
+Still, template matching accuracy is quite low for these methods.

 A quick way of defining an information need is by asking a question.
 Recent work in question generation can automatically output factoid questions conditioned on a given passage \cite{nagumothu-etal-2022-pie, promptore}.
 Factoid questions typically ask which entity in the passage fulfills a specified semantic role.
 For instance, if the input is a legal contract, the model can generate questions about the time of agreement, how long would that be effective and who all have agreed upon the contract.
 In the same example, we can map those generated questions into specific semantic labels such as, \enquote{Agreement Date}, \enquote{Effective Date}, \enquote{Agreed upon Parties} respectively.